 - What are the Hospital hours?

 Our hospital is open Monday to Friday from 8:00 am to 6:00 pm.
 We close at 5:00pm on Wednesdays.
-On Saturdays we WERE open from 8:00 am until noon.
-(WE WILL BE CLOSED ON SATURDAYS UNTIL SEPTEMBER 2017) As always, the clinic is closed on Sunday.
+On Saturdays we are open from 8:00 am until noon for current patients ONLY.

 - Do I need to have an appointment?

 - What forms of payment do you accept?

 Cash, Check, Mastercard, Visa, Discover and Care Credit

 - Can I make payments?

 Payment is ALWAYS required at the time of service.

 - At what age can I have my pet spayed or neutered?